Courses

 ACC 151: Introduction to Financial AccountingIST 263: Introduction to Front End Web Development

-CAR 102: Introduction to the Art and Craft of AnimationIST 323: Introduction to Information Security
+CAR 102: Introduction to the Art and Craft of AnimationIST 387: Introduction to Applied Data Science

 CRS 325: Presentational SpeakingMAT 221/222: Elementary Probability and Statistics I and II